ouspg/SoftwareHardwareSec/7.HSMs_and_remote_attestation/README.md

 ### Advanced (required for full points)

-The messenger should implement the following Signal Protocols:
+The messenger should implement the following Signal Protocols to replace the encryption functionality of the simple version:
  * [The X3DH Key Agreement Protocol](https://signal.org/docs/specifications/x3dh/#introduction)
  * [The Double Ratchet Algorithm](https://signal.org/docs/specifications/doubleratchet/)